 - Cumulative relative mortality rates for males and females ages 65-84 and 85+ reached a peak in the first quarter and have since fallen.
-For these age groups, the peak is lower than observed at the peak of the first wave of the pandemic in the second quarter of 2020. - In contrast, cumulative relative mortality rates for males and females ages 0-64 have passed the peak of the first wave in 2020 and continue to rise. - Cumulative mortality improvements at the end of the quarter vary significantly by age, being negative for ages 0-64, around 4% for ages 65-84 and around 7% for ages 85+.
+For these age groups, the peak is lower than observed at the peak of the first wave of the pandemic in the second quarter of 2020. - In contrast, cumulative relative mortality rates for males and females ages 0-64 have passed the peak of the first wave in 2020 and continued to rise. - Cumulative mortality improvements (relative to 2020) at the end of the year vary significantly by age, being negative for ages 0-64, but strongly positive for older age groups.